zaidkx7/NetAIcad/README.md

 - **Affordable/FREE options**:
   - **Gemini**: Free tier with generous limits (⭐ Recommended to start)
   - **OpenAI**: Very affordable pay-as-you-go pricing
-- Only works on multiple-choice questions
+- Works with multiple-choice questions (single and multiple answers)
 - Both models work well for all question types
+- The extension tries to auto-detect the number of required answers, but may default to 2 if unclear

 ## Troubleshooting